matrix-org/matrix-spec-proposals/proposals/2674-event-relationships.md

 Relations are any event which have an `m.relates_to` field in their contents.
-The `m.relates_to` field must include a `rel_type` field that gives the type of relationship being defined, and the `event_id` field that gives the event which is the target of the relation.
+The `m.relates_to` field must include a `rel_type` field that gives the type of relationship being defined, and an `event_id` field that gives the event which is the target of the relation.
 All the information about the relationship lives under the `m.relates_to` key.